Hurt at your Toledo workplace? Don’t know where to turn? The Toledo work injury lawyers at Kisling, Nestico & Redick can help.

 - Violence – Workers are sometimes subjected to assault while on the job.
 You have the right to seek damages from your assailant or from an employer who failed to take reasonable steps to keep the workplace safe.

-Steps to Take If You Have Been Hurt While at Work
+Steps to Take If You Have Been Hurt On The Job in Toledo

 Your workplace accident can be devastating, and it’s possible that you are still in danger in the moments after you are injured.
 Get yourself to safety as soon as possible.
 This may be difficult, and many injured people are unable to move or easily get to a safe location.
 Other injuries seem relatively minor, but you still must address them and seek appropriate help.
 Physical damage can often get much worse over the days and weeks that follow an accident.
 Victims who do not seek medical attention sometimes find themselves with pain that gets worse and becomes debilitating over time.